 This recipe is often served alongside other dishes in Thailand as part of a family-style dinner.
 It is a fantastic Thai dish to have as a side, with or without meat.
 Perfect for a vegetarian dish.
-It's a great way to whip up a vegetable dish when having extra vegetables and needs to use them quickly before they turn bad.

 For more tasty stir-fry dishes, try these recipes.
-Easy Thai ginger chicken stir fry with mushrooms, Spicy Thai black pepper, and garlic tofu, Thai stir fry cabbage.
-For a meatless meal, try this easy Thai fried rice recipe here.
-All have incredible flavors you'll love!
+Easy Thai ginger chicken stir fry with mushrooms, spicy Thai black pepper, garlic tofu, Thai stir fry cabbage and Thai morning glory stir fry.

 Jump to:

-What is Pad Puk Roum Mit
+What is Pad Pak Roum Mit

 This veggie stir fry recipe in Thai is called "Pad Puk Roum Mit."
-Pad Puk means Stir fry vegetables and Roum Mit means mixed vegetables.
+Pad Puk means Stir fry vegetables, and Roum Mit means mixed vegetables.
 Another name for it is Pad Pak Thai, which means Thai stir-fried vegetables.

 This Thai stir-fry dish is one of the easiest recipes in the Thai cuisine.
 It's a popular dish for tourists and visitors who don't like spicy food.
 It's also commonly eaten in a Thai meal as a vegetable dish in a family-style setting.